 NOTE: Paragraph (a) is effective April 1, 2009.
-Until then the old rule applies.
+Until then the old rule applies which reads:

-- (a) Provide laundry trays, tubs, or machines with plumbed hot and cold water in the combined ratio of 1 for each 30 occupants or each part of 30. - (b) Provide clothes lines or drying facilities to serve the needs of the occupants. - (c) Laundry rooms must have drains to remove waste water. - (d) Each common use laundry room must have a slop sink.
+- (a) When public laundry and drying facilities are not available within 5 miles, the housing must have readily accessible laundry and drying facilities. - (b) Laundry facilities in the housing area must have trays or tubs, plumbed with hot and cold water in the ratio of 1 for each 25 occupants. - (c) Mechanical washers are optional in the ratio of 1 to 50 occupants with one laundry tray per 100 occupants. - (a) Provide laundry trays, tubs, or machines with plumbed hot and cold water in the combined ratio of 1 for each 30 occupants or each part of 30. - (b) Provide clothes lines or drying facilities to serve the needs of the occupants. - (c) Laundry rooms must have drains to remove waste water. - (d) Each common use laundry room must have a slop sink.